 Joining our private dojo

 Joining the Bushinkan Dojo is both simple and challenging.
-It's not housed in a fancy facility, and currently has no plumbing.
+It's not housed in a fancy facility.
 It is an old school Dojo in every sense of the word.
 Those who wish to join must contact Sensei directly, and set up a time to come and train at the Dojo.
 This gives both Sensei and the prospective student the opportunity to see if this Dojo is the right one for the prospective student.
-Additional information will be given to those who call.
+Additional information will be given to those who make direct contact.

 Training in Goju Ryu